Willie Davis (defensive end): College career

 Davis attended college at Grambling State University, where he played football for the Tigers at both offensive tackle and defensive end.

 Professional career

-Davis was selected with pick number 181 in the 15th round of the 1956 NFL draft by the Cleveland Browns, but he did not start his career until the 1958 NFL season due to military service in the United States Army.
+Davis was selected the 181st overall pick in the 15th round of the 1956 NFL draft by the Cleveland Browns, but he did not start his career until the 1958 NFL season due to military service in the United States Army.
 Davis wore number 77 and played at various positions on both offense and defense for the Browns, before being traded to the Green Bay Packers in 1960.

 Davis wore number 87 during his career with the Packers, where he was moved to a permanent position at defensive end by Vince Lombardi.
 For 10 seasons, Davis anchored the Packers' defensive line, playing 138 consecutive regular-season games and part of 162 regular-season games for his NFL career.
 Davis was a member of all five of Lombardi's NFL title-winning teams and played in Super Bowls I and II.